NuTufts/prongCNN/README.md

 This script will output information needed for particle classification confusion matrices, as well as some plots showing completeness/purity regression performance

 You'll need to provide:
-* The --tripleTask flag to load the correct model configuration
+* The --quadTask flag to load the correct model configuration
 * The input sample with the --images_file option (this should be the validation sample file produced during the preprocessing step)
 * The file path for the model checkpoint to load with the --model_path option (this is created during the training step)
 * The file path for the output root file containing the completeness/purity performance plots